stackhpc/ansible-role-libvirt-vm/README.md

     - `clock_offset`: Overrides default set in `libvirt_vm_clock_offset`

+    - `enable_vnc`: If true enables VNC listening on localhost for use with VirtManager and similar tools

     - `volumes`: a list of volumes to attach to the VM.
 Each volume is defined with the following dict:
         - `pool`: Name or UUID of the storage pool from which the volume should be